 Gritty Eyes: Why Do My Eyes Feel Like There’s Sand in Them?

 Do you constantly feel like there’s sand in your eyes, even when you know there isn’t?
 This sensation, commonly known as gritty eyes, is usually easy to treat.
 However, it can cause discomfort and interfere with your daily activities.
-In this blog post, we’ll explore the possible causes of gritty eyes and ways you can find relief.

 1. Dry eye syndrome

 If you think dry eye might be causing your gritty eyes, you could try using artificial tears or finding ways to reduce dryness, such as using a humidifier and taking breaks from screens.
-Our eye doctor can figure out what’s causing your symptoms and recommend the best dry eye treatment in Keene for your specific case.
+Our eye doctors can figure out what’s causing your symptoms and recommend the best dry eye treatment in Keene for your specific case.

 2. Allergies

 Another possible cause of gritty eyes is an allergic reaction.
 When you have an allergic reaction, your body releases histamine, which can lead to inflammation and irritation in your eyes.
 The reaction could happen because of allergens like pollen, mold, and pet dander or even an allergic response to your contact lens solution.
-The best approach is to figure out what causes your reaction and avoid it as much as you can.
-You can also try antihistamines or eye drops prescribed by your eye doctor to ease the symptoms.

 3. Environmental factors